Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: From Digital Replicas to Semantic Intelligence and Goal-oriented Principle

 Selecting the modeling scope and precision around the final task objectives contributes to the lightweighting of SAGSIN twin models.
 Lu \textit{et al.} consider system latency and categorize network twins into device DTs and service DTs \cite{9491087}.
 The former maintains complete replicas of physical devices, while the latter encapsulates service descriptions, thus enabling lightweight multi-device twin allocation at the edge tailored to specific tasks.
 Raja \textit{et al.} in \cite{raja2024towards} regard goal-oriented modeling as a lightweight twinning technology, focusing only on the subset of actions relevant to the goal for robot modeling. \cite{raja2023using} evaluates the application of goal modeling for developing twinning technology in manufacturing.
 For a robotic welding assembly line case study, it delineates the modeling scope for different stages.

-Furthermore, the goal-oriented principle can discover the correlations between task objectives and fundamental operations in order to enhance the autonomous intelligence of SAGSIN. \cite{zhao2022digital} demonstrates that under specific task demands, their method can generate directed relationships between entities by backpropagating task semantics, ultimately forming a complete task chain.
-This can enhance the autonomous intelligence of SAGSIN twin models, fully utilizing SAGSIN's limited resources to achieve objectives.
-Chang \textit{et al.} in \cite{chang2022kid} propose a knowledge graph-enabled intent-driven network with digital twin (KID).
+Furthermore, the goal-oriented principle can discover the correlations between task objectives and fundamental operations in order to enhance the autonomous intelligence of SAGSIN.
+Under specific task demands, their method can generate directed relationships between entities by backpropagating task semantics, ultimately forming a complete task chain \cite{zhao2022digital}. \cite{chang2022kid} proposes a knowledge graph-enabled intent-driven network with digital twin (KID).
 The framework constructs an intent knowledge graph (IKG) and a network state knowledge graph (NSKG), which extract task intents via BERT (translating them into specific network requirements) and describe network topology, latency, and bandwidth, respectively.
 Through interactive matching and reasoning between the IKG and NSKG, it automatically generates KG-based network strategies.

 Although the aforementioned new twinning paradigms are not confined to communication networks, studies employing semantic technologies can be broadly understood from two complementary perspectives, as illustrated in Fig. \ref{kid_semantic_twin}.
 The bottom-up approach utilizes semantic technologies---such as KG and CNN---to map nodes, data, and their interrelationships, achieving unified representation within the PCCA loop and improving resource utilization efficiency.
 Conversely, the top-down approach employs AI algorithms to decompose objectives and establish connections between sub-goals and independent variables.
-Both pathways ultimately contribute to the construction of new twinning paradigms and enhance the capability in empowering SAGSIN.

-In summary, in response to the various incompatibility issues between DT and SAGSIN, current research on new paradigms addresses each identified challenge.
-However, these studies still predominantly use ``digital twin'' as the keyword, and numerous emerging studies remain constrained by the conventional definition of DT, making incremental innovations from this starting point, which impedes sustained and in-depth research progress.